 What is Art Therapy?

-Art therapy is a mental health profession, not merely an intervention or therapeutic technique.
-While many mental health professionals utilize art materials in their work, art therapists have a unique skill set as psychotherapists and artists: They are state-licensed and nationally credentialed psychotherapy professionals with a Master's Degree or higher.
-Their education and clinical experience inform their expertise in combining the media and materials of visual art and the creative process with traditional theories of psychology, human development, mental health, and traditional approaches to counseling.
+Art therapy is a mental health profession, not merely a therapeutic intervention or "technique".
+While many mental health professionals utilize art materials in their work, art therapists have a unique skill set as psychotherapists and artists: They are state-licensed and nationally credentialed psychotherapy professionals with a Master's Degree or more advanced degree.
+Their education and clinical experience inform their expertise in combining the media and materials of visual art and the creative process with traditional theories of psychology, human development, mental healthcare, and traditional approaches to counseling.

 Creative approaches to mental health treatment are essential to engaging children and teens, as well as adults, in the important work of therapy at a developmentally appropriate level.
-Customizing mental health treatment to each unique individual and family can bring about the shared discovery of methods that will best suit their needs and preferences, to support the achievement of personal goals long term.
+Customizing mental health treatment to each unique individual and family can bring about the shared discovery of methods that will best suit their needs and preferences, to support the achievement of personal goals and sustaining growth long-term.

 You do not have to be an artist to benefit from art therapy!
 This work can help people expand their comfort zone and discover the most effective ways to express themselves and cope with life's challenges more effectively.